robin277t/teleport-ranking/README.md

 - Move api fetch action from client-side to server-side, by creating an express-node backend (new repo)
 - Move 'controller' to server-side
 - As only 2 routes with 3 or 4 functions required, took the decision to make a single controller file to handle server and all routes rather than a more extensive file tree.
-- Update react components to just fetch data once from the server on initial load, and then once each time a continent is selected.
+- Update React components to just fetch data once from the server on initial load, and then once each time a continent is selected.
 - Update server class files so as not to continue adding to data lists on repeated GET requests
 - Use of arrays in controller file to act as sort of semi-persistent data, meaning repeated and unneccesary fetch api calls were not made to teleport.org.
 - Server will background load all continent data starting when first GET request comes in (on react app load), but contains functionality to priority load a specific continent's data on its own if the whole load hasn't finished before that continent is selected.